The Ultimate 10 Days In Italy Itinerary

 Most travelers visit Pisa for its famously Leaning Tower.
 But there are actually six sites on the Field of Miracles: (1) the exuberant Duomo; (2) the ornate Baptistery; (3) the Leaning Tower, and (4) three wonderful museums.

-Climbing the tower is an in demand activity.
-So you’ll need to purchase tickets in advance.
-Click here for a skip the line ticket or click here to get a ticket and a guided tour.
+Climbing the tower is an incredibly in demand activity.
+So you’ll need to purchase tickets in advance to do the climb.

 If you’re a history and architecture buff, you could easily spend the entire day in Pisa exploring the Field of Miracles.
 And then spend the evening wandering around Pisa’s picturesque old town.